motion/orbit/next.md

 ## Micro

+* highlights needs to ensure its full screen every so often (display changes mess it up)
 * peek bugs popping up all the time
 * crawler dont use node readability
 * more forgiving markdown parser